Mailroom: 430 Burrowes Building

 Cheney has published twenty books, including seven monographs, three scholarly editions, nine collections of essays, and one Oxford History.
 His most recent monograph, from Cambridge University Press, is English Authorship and the Early Modern Sublime: Spenser, Marlowe, Shakespeare, Jonson (2018).
 Also out, from Oxford University Press, is Volume 2 of The Oxford History of Classical Reception in English Literature, titled 1558-1660 (2015), co-edited with Philip Hardie.
 Together, Cheney and Hardie, along with Emily Brady, are co-editing The Oxford Handbook of the Sublime.
 Also under contract with Oxford is Cheney's eighth monograph, Placing Elysium in Renaissance England: Poetry, Politics, Theology, Eros, part of OUP's Early Modern Literary Geographies Series, co-edited by Julie Sanders and Garrett A. Sullivan, Jr.

 Cheney's other monographs include Reading Sixteenth-Century Poetry (Wiley-Blackwell, 2011); Marlowe's Republican Authorship: Lucan, Liberty, and the Sublime (Palgrave Macmillan, 2009); Shakespeare's Literary Authorship (Cambridge, 2008); Shakespeare, National Poet-Playwright (Cambridge, 2004); Marlowe's Counterfeit Profession: Ovid, Spenser, Counter-Nationhood (Toronto, 1997); and Spenser's Famous Flight: A Renaissance Idea of a Literary Career (Toronto, 1993).

 Cheney has also edited The Cambridge Companion to Shakespeare's Poetry (2007) and The Cambridge Companion to Christopher Marlowe (2004), as well as served as co-editor, with Garrett Sullivan and Andrew Hadfield, of a two-volume set from Oxford University Press on English Renaissance Poetry and English Renaissance Drama.

 Additionally, Cheney is the General Editor of the 14-volume Oxford History of Poetry in English, which will include volume sets on five eras: Medieval, Early Modern, Modern British and Irish, American, and Global.
-Coordinating Editors will be Robert R. Edwards (Penn State), Laura L. Knoppers (Notre Dame), Stephen Regan (Durham), Langdon Hammer (Yale), and Vinay Dharwadker (Wisconsin).
-Under contract in this Series is Sixteenth-Century British Poetry, which Cheney is co-editing with Catherine Bates, will appear in winter 2022.
+Coordinating Editors are Robert R. Edwards (Penn State), Laura L. Knoppers (Notre Dame), Stephen Regan (Durham), and Vinay Dharwadker (Wisconsin).
+In this Series, Sixteenth-Century British Poetry, which Cheney is co-editing with Catherine Bates, will appear in winter 2022.